 In 1996 Peter, with his business partner, established the Gloria Jean’s Coffees franchise in Australia.
 In January 2005, they purchased the International Master Franchise brand for Australia.
 By the time the company was sold in 2014, there were over 400 Gloria Jean’s stores across Australia and over 800 coffee houses in 39 countries worldwide.

-In 2017 he was awarded an honorary doctorate by NYACK College New York for his contribution to their MBA course and to business in general.
+In 2017, Peter was awarded an honorary doctorate by NYACK College New York for his contribution to their MBA course and to business in general.

-Peter Irvine is the author of ‘Win In Business’ -20 keys to catapult you towards your vision and more recently, ‘Building your Business, your People, your Life.’
-He speaks at Church services and events, runs business workshops and seminars which reach both Christian and non-Christian groups.
-Peter shares from real life experience and is passionate about seeing business people come alive to the full purpose and potential God has for them in life.
+Peter speaks at church services and events, runs business workshops and seminars which reach both Christian and non-Christian groups.
+Peter shares from real life experience and is passionate about seeing business people come alive to the full purpose and potential God has for them.